deuzu/RequestCollectorBundle/README.md

 ## Extension

-*If you want to add your own custom service after the collect process all you have to do is to tag it like this :*
+If you want to add your own custom service after the collect process all you have to do is to tag it like this :
 ```yaml
 post_collect_handler.default:
     class: AppBundle\Service\CustomPostCollectHandler
     tags:
         - { name: post_collect_handler, alias: collector_name }
 ```
-*Your custom service must implements Deuzu\RequestCollectorBundle\PostCollectHandler\PostCollectHandlerInterface*
+Your custom service must implements Deuzu\RequestCollectorBundle\PostCollectHandler\PostCollectHandlerInterface

 ## TODO
-   * Unit tests
    * Menu with differents collectors
       * button to copy address which collects
       * Inspect all collector action
    * Improve templates
       * filters
    * Add translations (en only)
-   * Functionnal standalone tests ?